 Temporal patterns in the effect of postal voting.
 In all the above specifications, we implicitly assume that the introduction of postal voting results in a constant shift in voter turnout.
 However, one could think of other temporal patterns.
 On the one hand, the novelty of voting by letter might have attracted a lot of additional voters in early years, but only a few in the longer term.
 On the other hand, voters might need time to get familiar with postal voting and, hence, effects on voter turnout materialize with some delay.
 In order to capture other temporal patterns than a constant shift, we include dummy variables representing different discrete time intervals after the introduction of postal voting.
-As depicted in Table 4, the results again differ for specifications with and without linear cantonal time trends.
-According to the regressions without linear time trends, the effect of postal voting is largest in the first year and then declines.
-In contrast, the dummy variables in the regressions with linear cantonal time trends indicate a permanent shift in voter turnout due to postal voting.
-A secular downward trend in voter turnout in those cantons that introduced postal voting early is a possible explanation for the different results across the four specifications (and would also be consistent with the results reported in table 2).
-Moreover, the downward trend in specifications (1) and (2) is not necessarily a statistically significant phenomenon.
-The coefficient for the first year of postal voting differs in a statistically significant way from six of the other nine coefficients.
-However, the second highest coefficient for the second year only differs statistically significantly for two of the other nine coefficients.
+As depicted in Table 4, specification (2), the dummy variables in the regressions with linear cantonal time trends indicate a permanent shift in voter turnout due to postal voting.
+Essentially the same result (specification 1) emerge if the temporal pattern is modeled as an interaction term of postal voting and the number of years since the introduction of postal voting.
+The coefficient for the interaction term is statistically insignificant and small relative to the level effect.
+Hence, the results on temporal pattern suggest that the introduction of postal voting resulted in a permanent shift in voter turnout 4.1 percentage points.